 Building a relationship with God will naturally cause us to do FOR Him, like in the story I am about to share with you about two sons!

-Building a Relationship With God – A Tale of Two Sons
+An Example of Building a Relationship With God in a Tale of Two Sons

 Picture a father who has two sons.